Foxy/foxy-node-subscription-alert/README.md

 [**mjml**](https://github.com/mjmlio/mjml) helps you build your templates using a markup language designed to handle these issues.
 It also offers an [online editor](https://mjml.io/try-it-live) and a [desktop client](https://mjmlio.github.io/mjml-app/).

+### Advanced usage

+- You can use Twig to achieve some advanced features.
+Twig offers functions such as `date`, `max` and `min` and also offers filters you can take advantage of.
+- You can use Twig control flow to avoid sending emails under custom circumstances.
+Use `{% if variable %}...{% endif %}` so that the body (both txt and html) or the subject is empty.
+The application will not send emails with empty body or subject.

 # Dependencies